How To Do 12 Steps Of Sun Salutation: Benefits and Precautions

 This is the final position and is the same as position 1.
 Bring the palms together in front of the chest.
 The awareness may be kept in the region of the heart.

-Easy ways to practice Sun salutation
+Easy ways to practice Sun Salutation

 Sun Salutation precautions